-Diskette IPL Bootstrap (IP)
+Diskette IPL Bootstrap (IP) WHAT THIS UTILITY DOES

 When you press the LOAD key on the console, the hardware loads the bootstrap into main storage from the diskette.
 The bootstrap, in turn, loads the contents of cylinder 1, head 0, from the IPLed diskette.
 When the bootstrap is finished, register 7 contains the device address of the diskette you IPLed from.
-The program is loaded into the high end of storage and then given control.
+The program is loaded into the high end of storage and control is given to the first logical address of the program.